 Highlights from Mr. Barfield’s career at DWR, 1984-2020

-Mr. Barfield’s years at DWR included five years heading DWR’s dam safety program (1987-92), 15 years as an interstate engineer (1992-2007) and 12 years as Chief Engineer (2007-2020) responsible for the administration of some 30 laws and numerous programs related to the conservation, management, use and control of water in Kansas–particularly Kansas’s Water Appropriation Act, laws regarding the regulation of activities affecting the state’s watercourses and floodplains as well as representing the State of Kansas on several intrastate and interstate commissions.
+Mr. Barfield’s years at DWR included three years in the Technical Services program, five years heading DWR’s dam safety program (1987-92), 15 years as an interstate engineer (1992-2007) and 12 years as Chief Engineer (2007-2020) where he was responsible for the administration of some 30 laws and numerous programs related to the conservation, management, use and control of water in Kansas–particularly Kansas’s Water Appropriation Act, laws regarding the regulation of activities affecting the state’s watercourses and floodplains as well as representing the State of Kansas on several intrastate and interstate commissions.

 Ogallala Aquifer Action